Trans Pride with Pronouns Him, Her, They

 Why Inclusivity Matters

 Problems may be brewing beneath the surface if your organization isn’t striving to be a better workplace for your LGBTQ+ staff.
-While many organizations make attempts at shaping a better work environment, few can understand what their queer employees experience daily.
+While many organizations make attempts at shaping a better work environment, few can truly understand what their LGBTQ+ employees experience daily.

 75% of LGBTQ+ professionals feel strongly that working at a company where they can be themselves is vital to them.
 If your organization is not actively working to create a more inclusive and equitable environment, it may be at risk of losing highly valued talent that are a part of the LGBTQ+ community.